Kanishk3813/Dark-Pattern-Buster/README.md

 Click on "Load unpacked" and select the cloned repository folder.

-USAGE -
+## Usage

-Click on the Dark Pattern Buster extension icon to activate.
+1. Click on the Dark Pattern Buster extension icon in your browser toolbar to activate it.
-Browse the web as usual.
-Dark pattern keywords will be highlighted automatically.
+2. Browse the web as usual, and dark pattern keywords will be highlighted on webpages.
-Hover over highlighted keywords to view informative tooltips.
+3. Hover over the highlighted keywords to view informative tooltips describing the type of dark pattern.
-Stay informed about website safety and report dark patterns for community awareness.

-CONTRIBUTION -
+4. The extension will also display a safety assessment for visited sites and provide options for user reporting.
+5. Customize your experience through the extension's settings and preferences.

+## Contributing

 Contributions are welcome!
-Feel free to open issues for bug fixes, feature requests, or other improvements.
-Please ensure to follow our code of conduct.
+If you'd like to contribute to the Dark Pattern Buster Chrome extension, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+4. Push your changes to your forked repository (`git push origin feature/your-feature-name`).
+5. Create a pull request detailing your changes and their purpose.

+**Disclaimer:** The Dark Pattern Buster Chrome extension is a project developed for educational and awareness purposes and is not affiliated with any commercial entities.